simonpacis/thefoundblog/_posts/2020-05-06-the-sinwin-conundrum.markdown

 ____

-Continuing the theme from “Burden”, I wrote “The Sinwin Conundrum” to reflect on some of the frustrations that inevitably arise when we try to make ourselves better through our own might.
+Continuing the theme from “Burden”, I wrote “The Sinwin Conundrum” to reflect on some of the frustrations that inevitably arise when we walk by our own might, when we realize that we leave a trail of desolation behind us.